AnyPresence/anypresence_generator/README.md

       end
     end

-A generator that evaluates templates and do something special with the result:
+A generator that evaluates templates and does something special with the result:

     class MagicalGeneratorWithTemplateAndOutput < MagicalGenerator
       steps :one, :two, :three